-5. AGREEMENT WITH COUNTY OF SENECA, NEW YORK
+6. AGREEMENT WITH COUNTY OF SENECA, NEW YORK

-The Corporation entered into an agreement with the County for the period of January 1, 2016 through December 31, 2016 and for the period of January 1, 2017 through December 31, 2017.
-As part of these agreements, the Corporation will conduct various neighborhood revitalization services such as promoting safe and affordable housing within the County, and revitalizing and returning to use vacant properties.
-In exchange, the County will provide all administrative functions necessary for the Corporation in connection with these agreements.
+In 2018, the Corporation entered into a continued agreement with the County for a period through December 31, 2020.
+As part of this agreement, the Corporation will conduct various neighborhood revitalization services such as promoting safe and affordable housing within the County, and revitalizing and returning to use vacant properties.
+In exchange, the County will provide all administrative functions necessary for the Corporation in connection with this agreement.

-As part of these agreements, the Corporation is to pay \$200/ hour for services provided to them by the County Attorney or Assistant County Attorney.
-In addition, the Corporation agrees to reimburse the County for all reasonable expenses incurred by the County in the performance of administrative services on its behalf.
+As part of this agreement, the Corporation agrees to reimburse the County for all reasonable expenses incurred by the County in the performance of administrative services on its behalf.
+The Corporation will provide the difference in salary between the County Planner position and the total salary of the CEO/President as consideration.
 The County agrees to invoice the Corporation on a quarterly basis.
 Based upon on this agreement, the County may, at its discretion, offer all or a portion of these services as an in-kind contribution of the County to the operations of the Corporation.
-The Corporation has not received any billings from the County for the years ended December 31, 2018 and 2017.
+The Corporation has not received any billings from the County for the years ended December 31, 2019 and 2018.